ansible-middleware/jws/README.md

 Ensure that the playbook runs successfully without any errors.

-## Release and Upgrade Notes

-For details on changes between versions, please see [the changelog for this collection](https://github.com/ansible-middleware/jws/blob/main/CHANGELOG.rst).

 ## Support

 <!--start support -->

 For Red Hat customers, this collection is released as the [Red Hat Ansible certified content collection for JBoss Web Server](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/jws) with [Production Support](https://access.redhat.com/support/offerings/production).

-If you have any issues or questions related to this collection, please contact <Ansible-middleware-core@redhat.com> or open an issue at https://github.com/ansible-middleware/jws/issues.
+If you have any issues or questions related to this collection, please contact <Ansible-middleware-core@redhat.com> or open an [issue](https://github.com/ansible-middleware/jws/issues).

 For more information about using this collection, see the [Product Documentation for Red Hat JBoss Web Server](https://access.redhat.com/documentation/en-us/red_hat_jboss_web_server/6.0).

 <!--end support -->

+## Release and Upgrade Notes

+For details on changes between versions, please see the [CHANGELOG](https://github.com/ansible-middleware/jws/blob/main/CHANGELOG.rst) for this collection.

 ## License